justintranjt/justintranjt.github.io/_posts/2020-05-30-life-as-a-bargaining-chip.md

 ---
 layout: post
-title: "Life as a Bargaining Chip"
+title: "We're Not Bargaining Chips"
 date: 2020-05-30
 description: Ramblings of a a recent university graduate in a year of madness predicated by centuries of hate.
 image: /blog/blackflag.jpg
 ---
+This post is a departure from the usual content found on my personal website.
+All thoughts and opinions are my own and not the views of my employer or institution.

 ![ HK protestor waving the black bauhinia flag ](/blog/blackflag.jpg)_Anthony Kwan — Getty Images_

 # On Drawing Similarities Between the Suppressed Rights of Hong Kongers and POCs in America:
-As a Cantonese-Vietnamese man in the United States, my entire identity these days has been reduced to acting as a bargaining chip in the world.
+As a child of Cantonese-Vietnamese immigrants in the United States, my entire identity in mainstream rhetoric these days has been reduced to acting as a bargaining chip in the world.
 Is that so unexpected given the history surrounding my existence?
 Not in the slightest.

 In Hong Kong, my people demand their rights to freedom from the Community Party of China but are only used by the United States government [as nothing more than a tool to up the ante during trade wars](https://www.bbc.com/news/world-us-canada-52856876).
 In the United States I stand on the margins, unsure of what the role of the Asian American is as many seek justice for George Floyd and the many Black Americans that have been condemned to unjust living as a result of the police and government.